kanselarij-vlaanderen/file-bundling-service/README.md

 #### Authorization

-Users of this service should have `:read`, `:write` and `:read-for-write` access to following Classes
+Users of this service should have `:read`, `:write` and `:read-for-write` access to following rdf types
 ```
 "http://www.semanticdesktop.org/ontologies/2007/03/22/nfo#FileDataObject"
 "http://www.w3.org/ns/prov#Collection"